How do screenwriters stay inspired and motivated through the ups and downs of the screenwriting journey?

 Facebook groups and pages are just as effective.

-Local writing groups that meet up regularly offer you the chance to share space with like-minded individuals.
+Local writing groups that meet up regularly (in person or on Zoom) offer you the chance to share space with like-minded individuals.

 Online writing groups — through websites, services, social media, or Apps (Slack) — can give you wonderful sounding boards to turn to.